hyperledger/fabric/docs/source/style-guides/go-style.md

 When modifying code, please use the test framework that has already been chosen for the package.
 Also, when using golang’s built-in test framework, it is encouraged  to organize the tests using the table-driven test strategy for testing a function in different scenarios or with different input, wherever possible.

 Any fixtures or data required by tests should be generated or placed under version control.
-When fixtures are generated, they must be placed in a temporary directory created by `ioutil.TempDir` and cleaned up when the test terminates.
+When fixtures are generated, they must be placed in a temporary directory created by `os.MkdirTemp` and cleaned up when the test terminates.
 When fixtures are placed under version control, they should be created inside a `testdata` folder; documentation that describes how to regenerate the fixtures should be provided in the tests or a `README.txt`.
 Sharing fixtures across packages is strongly discouraged.

 When fakes or mocks are needed, they must be generated.
 Bespoke, hand-coded mocks are a maintenance burden and tend to include simulations that inevitably diverge from reality.
 Within Fabric, we use [go generate](https://blog.golang.org/generate) directives to manage the generation with the following tools:
 - [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter)